 It’s an absolutely beautiful place and even if you’re not going to buy any books I recommend visiting it.
 We ended up buying a souvenir magnet of the bookshop to remind us about the place.

 Vrijthof, Basilica of Saint Servatius and St. John Church

 Vrijthof is the main town square of Maastricht.
 It’s quite big for a small town and surrounded by cafes, restaurants and historical buildings.

-If you are visiting Maastricht during the Christmas period Vrijthof is the place to be.
+If you visit Maastricht during the Christmas period, Vrijthof is the place to be.
 Well, the whole city is the place to be in December!
 With its Christmas markets, ice rink, Ferris wheel, all the lights and festive atmosphere the town turns into “Magical Maastricht”.

 On the Vrijthof square you will also see some of the historical buildings of Maastricht.
 One of them is the Basilica of Saint Servatius – the 11th-century cathedral with rich history and a museum of religious artifacts inside – Treasury of the Basilica of Saint Servatius.
 Check their website for opening times and admission prices (only in Dutch).

 Another heritage building on the Vrijthof is St. John Church (or ‘Sint-Janskerk’ in Dutch).
 This Gothic church stands next to the Basilica of Saint Servantus and features a tall red tower.
 Before the Covid-19 the tower was opened for visitors, so you could climb the stairs and enjoy the beautiful view over Maastricht.
 Check their website for opening hours and admission prices (only in Dutch).